Decisions. They’re the difference between where you are now and where you could be.

 Committing to causes larger than oneself can provide new purpose and connections.

-Decisions about social media use, such as deleting accounts, can impact mental health and social interactions.
+Plans of action about social media use, such as deleting accounts, can impact mental health and social interactions.

 Choosing to get professional help for mental health, addiction, or other personal challenges can be transformative.